OksanaShulha/javascript-quiz/README.md

 - **Lint CSS CI**: lints all the .css files in your `/public` folder, if there are any warnings or errors the check will fail.
 - **Test CI**: runs all the `.spec.js` fils in your `/src` folder.
 If any tests fail, this check will fail.
 - **Document CI**: re-renders the `DOCS.md` file in the root of your repository, making sure that the documentation is always up to date.
 If the documentation script has any trouble the check will fail.
+- **Build & Deploy**: bundles your code (CSS & JS) into a single minified file and moves it all to the `gh-pages` branch.
+This way you can develop using modules and well-formatted code, then deploy a tiny cross-browser version of your website for production.

 You will not be able to merge your branch until all the checks pass.
 These checks will be run again each time you push changes to your branch, so no worries if you don't pass the checks on your first try.